ANNDANTIES/Book-mangement/README.md

   	 src/          # React source code package.json  # Node dependencies
 README.md         # Documentation

+PushEed the backend folder to GitHub :

+git add .
+git commit -m "messages"
+git push origin master
+Create a new web service on Render:

+Go to Render Dashboard

+Click "New Web Service"

+Connected to GitHub repository

+select the backend folder

+Choose Environment: Docker

+Named service

+Render will auto-detected the Dockerfile and build app

+Wait for build & deployment

+Once deployed, you'll get a Render URL, [e.g., ](https://book-management-server-2-qccz.onrender.com)

+Allow CORS

+In  Spring Boot app, made CORS is enabled to accept requests from the Netlify domain.

+Update URLs

+Use the Render backend URL in your frontend React app wherever API calls are made.

+Frontend Deployment (React on Netlify)
+Push the frontend folder to GitHub incase of updates

+git add .
+git commit -m "messages"
+git push origin main
+Deploy on Netlify:

+Go to Netlify Dashboard

+Click "Add new site" > "Import from Git"

+Connect GitHub account and select the repo

+Set build command as: npm run build

+Set publish directory as: frontend/build

+Click Deploy

 ________________________________________
 Future Enhancements
 •	Implement GraphQL as an API gateway.